-If you have a grandfathered or grandmothered plan, you can keep your current plan through 2021.
-Wellmark members with one of our Affordable Care Act plans will be allowed to keep their plan or will be offered a new plan for 2021.
+If you have a grandfathered or grandmothered plan, you can keep your current plan through 2024.
+Wellmark members with one of our Affordable Care Act (ACA) plans will be allowed to keep their plan or will be offered a new plan for 2024.
 As a reminder, grandfathered and grandmothered plans may not include all of the essential health benefits of an ACA plan, but that also means you are not paying for extra benefits you may not use.

 Grandfathered or grandmothered plans are individual plans that were purchased prior to Jan.
 1, 2014.
 There are two ways you can confirm whether or not your plan is grandfathered or grandmothered:

 - Once logged in, click on Coverage in the main menu.

 - The information listed here will indicate whether your plan is grandfathered or grandmothered.